rayanthefirst/Automated-Trading-Systems/README.md

 # AUTONOMOUS TRADING SYSTEM
+In progress and most likely will keep being upgraded with new functionality
 ## Background
 This automated trading system uses trailing stops at its core; many brokerages provide the trailing stop order that can has the ability to limit potential loss without placing a limit on maximum gains.